ausseabed/warehouse-ogc-webservices/README.md

 The continuous integration server (CircleCI) compiles, publishes and deploys the Warehouse to the development environment and production.
 ## Build
 The steps involved in the build are:
-* build kartoza base image (commiting to a branch with "build_and_push_kartoza" will cause a new image to be built with latest upstream dependencies)
+* build kartoza base image (commiting to a branch with "build_and_push_kartoza" will cause a new image to be built with latest upstream dependencies).
+This image needs to be manually copied to production - a helper script copyKartozaImageToProduction.sh is available if appropriate AWS profiles are set up.
 * build_tomcat_push_jar (create a launch script to pull configuration data)
 * build_and_push_geoserver_image (incorporate the launch script and any other configuration details into a docker container)